TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 cost of processing complex parse trees, to provide a parse tree representation which conserves memory space when compared to the Python list or tuple representation, and to ease the creation of additional modules in C which manipulate parse trees.
-A simple "wrapper" class may be created in Python to hide the use of ST objects.
+A simple "wrapper" kundi may be created in Python to hide the use of ST objects.

 The :mod:`parser` module defines functions for a few distinct purposes.
 The